glmck13/AskPi/README.md

 A lightweight virtual assitant for your Linux/Raspberry Pi host, integrating APIs for Google Speech & Amazon Polly
 <img src=https://github.com/glmck13/Askpi/blob/master/docs/architecture.png>

+## Update: July 22, 2017
+Added a pocketsphinx utility to listen for verbal cues, to supplement the ITAG.

 ## Update: July 15, 2017
 Finished integrating AWS Polly to provide higher quality text-to-speech.
-Also added a hook to perform Google searches verbally.
+Also added a hook to perform Google searches.

 ## Update: July 4th, 2017
 When I first published this project, I decided to forego speech recognition on the Pi, and just focus on the backend processing engine.
 But I couldn't shake the urge to add a voice processing component, so I finally took the plunge, and recently tackled that part as well.